covid-aware/covid-aware-list/README.md

-COVID Aware Resources
+Covid-19 Aware Resources
 =====================

-> A curated page containing a list of resources related to COVID-19.
+> A curated page containing a list of resources related to Covid-19.

 ## Data Sources